jupyter-xeus/xeus-zmq/docs/source/server.rst

 This is done by sending messages on the ``heartbeat`` channel at a regular rate.

 The main thread is also connected to the publisher and the heartbeat threads through internal ``controller`` channels.
-These are used to send ``stop`` messages to the subthread and allow to stop the kernel in a clean way.
+These are used to send ``stop`` messages to the subthread and to cleanly stop the kernel.

 Extending the default implementation
 ------------------------------------

 The default implementation performs a blocking poll of the channels, which can be a limitation in some use cases.
-For instance, you may way want to poll within an event loop, to allow asynchronous execution of code. ``xeus-zmq`` makes it possible ot extend the default implementation by inheriting from the `xserver_zmq class`_.
+For instance, you may way want to poll within an event loop to allow asynchronous execution of code. ``xeus-zmq`` makes it possible to extend the default implementation by inheriting from the `xserver_zmq class`_.
 It provides utility methods to poll, read and send messages, so that defining a new server does not require a lot of code.